Laurie E. Paarlberg – Texas A&M University

 Sir Christopher Pissarides is the Regius Professor of Economics at the London School of Economics, a Professor of European Studies at the University of Cyprus and Chairman of the Council of National Economy of the Republic of Cyprus, and the Helmut & Anna Pao Sohmen Professor-at-Large of the Hong Kong University of Science and Technology.
 He was educated at the University of Essex and the London School of Economics (LSE), and he spent the bulk of his career at the LSE.
 He had long visits in the US Universities of Harvard, Princeton and California at Berkeley.
 Sir Christopher specialises in the economics of labour markets, macroeconomic policy, economic growth and structural change.
 He was awarded the 2010 Nobel Prize in Economics, jointly with Dale Mortensen of Northwestern University and Peter Diamond of MIT, for his work in the economics of markets with frictions.
 Prior to that, in 2005, he became the first European economist to win the IZA Prize in Labor Economics, sharing it again with his collaborator Dale Mortensen.

-Mattias Polborn– University of Illinois at Urbana-Champaign
+Mattias Polborn– Vanderbilt University

 Robert A. Pollak – Washington University in St. Louis